 Set in the foothills of the Caucasus mountains sits a city by the name of Vladikavkaz.

-In the centre of this city there is an avenue lined with lime trees and all along the length of this leafy promenade, beneath those trees - sit wooden benches painted golden yellow in various states of repair.
+In the centre of this city there is an avenue lined with lime trees and all along the length of this leafy promenade - beneath those trees - sit wooden benches painted golden yellow in various states of repair.
 On these benches, people of all ages stop and rest and watch the passersby.

-It became instantly evident that I was visibly an outsider - every time I walked down this boulevard with my big beard and big grin I was without doubt being stared at with many an observer turning right round, craning their necks in order to track my passing for as long as possible.
-This was the first time in all my travels to have been on the receiving end of such direct visual scrutiny - a curiosity was in town.
+Every time I walked down this avenue with my big beard and big grin I was without doubt being stared at with many an observer turning right round, craning their neck in order to track my passing for as long as humanly possible.
+It was evident that I was an outsider and a curiosity in town...

-A few days into my visit I arranged for one of the benches located in the central avenue to be moved to the gallery where it was placed in front of the recently found elephant balloon that now lay inert and crumpled on the gallery floor.
+A few days into my visit I arranged for one of the benches located in the central avenue to be moved to the space where I was working where it was situated in front of the recently discovered elephant balloon that now lay inert and crumpled on the gallery floor.